mufpga/MicroFPGA-compatibility/README.md

 --->

-MicroFPGA-mm was written by Joran Deschamps, EMBL (2020).

-This repository contains the Alchitry projects and Micro-Manager device adapters for V1 and v2:

-- v1: the original MicroMojo, kept here for back compatibility.
-- v3: a version compatible with MicroFPGA, including the newest features such as active camera trigger.

-For more details on how to build and use MicroFPGA or Mojo v3, refer to the [project homepage](https://mufpga.github.io).

-MicroMojo and MicroFPGA were written by Joran Deschamps, EMBL (2020).
+MicroFPGA was written by Joran Deschamps, EMBL (2020).